dave-vazquez/hacker-news/README.md

 One approach to solving this problem might be to batch a smaller fraction of requests, enough to fill say... the viewport height.
 And only batch more when the user scrolls down.

 A similar problem might occur in the other direction where a thread is so deeply nested that there's either not enough room to spare, or it simply takes forever for the tree to render that deep.
-In this case we might opt to drop a link after the tree reaches a certain depth where the reader can continue where they left off.
+In this case, we might opt to drop a link after the tree reaches a certain depth where the reader can continue where they left off.

 These are both interesting problems to solve, but we'll hold off on those for another day!